-Be aware of these signs that could indicate and insurance company is acting in bad faith:
+Be aware of these signs that could indicate that the insurance company is acting in bad faith:

 - Your claim is denied without reason.
 An insurance company should provide you a valid reason as to why it denied your car accident claim.